 Learning a foreign language is no picnic, but nor is it impossible.
 You will have to work hard, but the result will be worth it.
-Just like everything, learning another language has its rules that make the process easier.
-You just need to remember that it’s going to take time and you can’t just dive right in.
-Learning a language does not have to be hard and frustrating all the time, so here are some major rules to help guide you.
+Like everything, learning another language has its rules that make the process easier.
+You just need to remember that it’s going to take time, and you can’t just dive right in.
+Learning a language doesn’t have to be complicated and frustrating all the time, so here are some major rules to help guide you.

 - Learn Pronunciation